-- Anterior and middle parts of gluteus medius, and anterior part gluteus minimus, have a vertical pull and initiate abduction, which is then completed by tensor fasciae latae.
+- The anterior and middle parts of the gluteus medius, and the anterior part, gluteus minimus, have a vertical pull and initiate abduction, which is then completed by tensor fasciae latae.

-- Gluteus medius anterior fibers – hip flexion, hip abduction and hip internal rotation.
+- Gluteus medius anterior fibers include hip flexion, hip abduction, and internal rotation.

 Rotator Cuff Tear of the Hip

 Even if you look into the research, you will find quite a bit of information on rotator cuff tears of the hip.
-A typical client with a torn rotator cuff of the hip is someone that has tenderness and weakness with hip abduction plus failure of conservative means.
-Then they get an MRI done and a partial tear of the gluteus medius tendon at the attachment to the greater trochanter is found.
+A typical client with a torn rotator cuff of the hip has tenderness and weakness with hip abduction plus the failure of conservative means.
+Then they get an MRI done, and a partial tear of the gluteus medius tendon at the attachment to the greater trochanter is found.

-Here is a great image from Bunker 1997 that shows the rotator cuff tear of the hip:
+Here is an excellent image from Bunker 1997 that shows the rotator cuff tear of the hip:

-Gluteus medius and minimus play a roll when it comes to stabilizing the hip and movement of the hip.
-Just like with the rotator cuff in the shoulder and shoulder injuries.
-When there is an injury in the hip, oftentimes what is affected is the rotator cuff of the hip.
+Gluteus medius and minimus play a role in stabilizing the hip and movement of the hip.
+The rotator cuff of the hip is damaged when there is an injury there, just as with the rotator cuff of the shoulder and shoulder injuries.

 If your client has a hip injury or if you have a hip injury, make sure to address the rotator cuff of the hip.

-If you want to see the exercises that I use for the the Rotator Cuff of the Hip, you can check out my video presentation call Gluteus Medius Exercise Program.
+If you want to see the exercises, you can check out my video presentation, Gluteus Medius Exercise Program.
 You can CLICK HERE to get more information: